Father William Yockey

 Summary of Sexual Abuse Allegations against Father William Yockey:

 Another victim alleged a similar situation at another parish assignment in 1983.
-The second victim was 18 years of age at the time.
-Once again, alcohol was involved by both Father Yockey and the second victim, who passed out and awoke to find Yockey feeling his genitals and attempting to kiss his genitals.
+He was 18 years old at the time.
+Both he and Father Yockey drank alcohol.
+The boy passed out and awoke to find Yockey feeling and attempting to kiss his genitals.

-When Yockey was confronted about these allegations on May 20, 1991, he confirmed that the incident with the first victim, age 16, was true.
-When asked about the allegations regarding the second victim, age 18, Father Yockey did not recall anything, but he did note that they were probably drinking and that it was not impossible and won’t deny it, but he cannot remember it.
+When confronted on May 20, 1991, Yockey confirmed that the incident with the first victim, age 16, was true.
+When asked about the second victim, age 18, Father Yockey did not recall anything, but did note they were probably drinking and that it was not impossible and won’t deny it.

 On December 17, 2013, an additional allegation was made by an individual who stated that he was molested as a young boy by Yockey.
 The victim attended St. Bernadette, where Yockey was assigned from 1978 to 1983.
 While the boy attended the parish, Yockey began to molest him.